Results Summary

 Users

-- For current users, the most common computational need is
+- For returning users, the most common computational need is

 large amounts of storage.